List of The Comeback episodes: Future

 Kudrow said in late 2014 that she and King felt the network was interested in producing a third season.
 In an interview with E!, Kudrow also said: "I would love to do more.
 In 2005, that was an ending, that was definitely an ending because I guess now we see that those episodes were a piece and these episodes were a piece and then if we do more than we will be doing that piece."
+In June 2025, the series was renewed for a third and final season to premiere in 2026.